mjbradvica/SimpleDomain/README.md

 Aggregates are composed of a single AggregateRoot that contains other Entities and ValueObjects at the next level.

 Finally, Aggregates are persisted via Repositories (not part of this package) and may publish DomainEvents exclusive to the model they represent.

+### How is equality for Entities and AggregateRoots calculated?

+All equality is based on the [IEntity](https://github.com/mjbradvica/ClearDomain/blob/master/source/ClearDomain/Common/IEntity.cs) of type T interface.
+This is the most basic type in ClearDomain.